hackclub/OnBoard/GOALS.md

 - **Beginner Projects**: Use few components and usually based on existing projects or tutorials
 - **Experienced Projects**: Very original, and have multiple components.

+Please note that "projects" refers to an individual merged pull request submitting Gerber files to OnBoard.
+So a single individual could do 1 beginner and 1 experienced project using their $100 grant across 2 PRs.

-We aim to have 600 experienced projects and 1400 beginner projects funded by OnBoard by June 2024.
+We aim to have 600 experienced projects and 1,400 beginner projects funded by OnBoard by June 2024.